 (2) The place of business of a branch office shall be endorsed on the triennial certificate of the licensee who is manager of that office.

-40. Licence and triennial certificate not transferable
+40. Licence and triennial certificate not transferable etc.

 (1) A person shall not —

 (a) hold more than one real estate settlement agent’s licence or more than one triennial certificate relating thereto and shall not carry on more than one business as a real estate settlement agent under that certificate; or